-This certificate is valid only for a transcript accompanied

-by my original signature required on this page.
+This certificate is valid only for a transcript accompanied by my original signature required on this page.

-I hereby certify that the proceedings in the matter of

-National Oceanographic and Atmospheric Administration, Docket number 19-NMFS-0001, telephone conference heard on Monday, July means of audiotape.
+I hereby certify that the proceedings in the matter of National Oceanographic and Atmospheric Administration, Docket number 19-NMFS-0001, telephone conference heard on Monday, July 29, 2019, before the Honorable George J. Jordan, were recorded by means of audiotape.

-29, 2019, before the Honorable George J. Jordan, were recorded by belief, page numbers one to thirty constitute a complete and accurate transcript of the proceedings as transcribed by me.
+I further certify that, to the best of my knowledge and belief, page numbers one to thirty constitute a complete and accurate transcript of the proceedings as transcribed by me.